Getting Started

 Human (default) — colored, readable output designed for terminals:

-flowpatrol probe https://myapp.vercel.app
+flowpatrol surface https://myapp.vercel.app

 JSON — structured output for scripts and pipelines:

-flowpatrol probe https://myapp.vercel.app --format json
+flowpatrol surface https://myapp.vercel.app --format json

 {